AbhileshKapdi/Upwork-Common-Question-Answer/Answers and questions.md

 <b>We initially try out new developers with a fixed price test project before switching to hourly work.
 Will you be ok with this?</b>

 <p>We will be happy to give paid test as you can see our performance and we can test our skills for your project too.</p>

+<b>Which format of writing do you prefer the most?</b>

+<p>Every writer has his/ her preferences and interests.
+So different writers choose different styles of writing.
+I like to be creative and always keen to explore something new in my writing skills and prefer to write in a new format.

+I follow the freestyle writing pattern.
+This is the most comfortable pattern to me along with all the components of the basic structure.
+So, I write in the pattern according to situations and target audience.

+I write in a freestyle manner.
+This is the most comfortable design for me, together with all of the components of the fundamental structure.
+So I write in a pattern based on the occasion and intended audience.</p>